FOR TICKET PRICES – see “VISITOR INFO” – “Ticket Prices”. For safety reasons, we are not allowed to carry unaccompanied children on our trains

-Our timetable includes a cycle-train as a temporary link to join the Twin Coast Cycleway (Pou Herenga Tai) between Taumarere and Lone Cow in the Te Akeake area.
-This is a koha gold coin ‘Cycle-Train’ service.
-(It is suggested that cyclists check Cycle Trail information for the latest news on the trail condition following the recent weather events)
+Our timetable includes a cycle-train as a temporary link to join the Twin Coast Cycleway (Pou Herenga Tai) between Taumarere and Te Akeake.
+This is a koha gold coin ‘Cycle-Train’ service (operating through until 01 April 2024).
+If you are in a group of 10+ cyclists or with a cycle operator (hiring bikes, transport etc) it is recommended that you book this connection in advance.
+It is suggested that cyclists check Cycle Trail information for the latest news on the trail condition following the recent weather events.

-For a longer trip, trains depart from Kawakawa at 10am, 12 noon, 2pm.
-They stop at Taumarere Station (to pick up bikers/walkers) and finish at Lone Cow / Akeake Station located at the halfway point between Kawakawa to Opua.
+Trains depart from Kawakawa at 10am, 12 noon, 2pm.
+They stop at Taumarere Station (to pick up bikers/walkers) and finish at Te Akeake located at the halfway point between Kawakawa to Opua.
 The returning train will also stop at Taumarere before completing the trip at Kawakawa.
 It will take about 1½ hours for the full return trip to Kawakawa.

 Please see “Fares”, and “What’s Happening” for latest information about the days we are operating.